jina-ai/finetuner/README.md

 📈 **Performance promise**: enhance the performance of pre-trained models so that they deliver state-of-the-art performance on domain-specific applications.

-🔱 **Simple yet powerful**: easy access to 40+ mainstream loss functions, 10+ optimisers, layer pruning, weight freezing, dimensionality reduction, hard-negative mining, cross-modal models, and distributed training.
+🔱 **Simple yet powerful**: Easy access to 40+ mainstream loss functions, 10+ optimisers, layer pruning, weight freezing, dimensionality reduction, hard-negative mining, cross-modal models, and distributed training.

 ☁ **All-in-cloud**: train using our free GPU infrastructure, manage runs, experiments and artifacts on Jina AI Cloud